Run1e/AceBot/README.md

 To see a full list of tag related commands, do `.help tags`

+### Starboard

+Classic Starboard.
+Anyone can star any message, which gets copied to a #starboard channel by the bot.
+From there anyone can add more stars.
+After a week, starred messages with less than 5 stars get removed.
+It's essentially a way for anyone to pin messages.

+`.starboard top`
+Lists what users have the most popular/starred messages.

+`.starboard info <message_id>`
+Displays information about a starred message, such as who starred it, and in what channel the original message was posted in.
+`message_id` can be either the original or starred message id.

+`.starboard channel <channel>`
+What channel starred messages should be posted in.
+Make sure people can add reactions to messages, but can not *post* messages.

+`.starboard delete <message_id>`
+Delete a starred message.

 ### Welcome

 The welcome module makes it easy to welcome new server members with a welcoming message.
 Has to be enabled using `.enable`